timescale/docs/timescaledb/overview/release-notes/index.md

 ## 1.7.5 (2021-02-12)

-This maintenance release contains bugfixes since the 1.7.4 release.
+This maintenance release contains bug fixes since the 1.7.4 release.
 Most of these fixes were backported from the 2.0.0 and 2.0.1 releases.
 We deem it high priority for upgrading for users on TimescaleDB 1.7.4 or previous versions.